GidgeCaden/CSCulminating/README.md

 ![Screenshot 2025-06-17 112047](https://github.com/user-attachments/assets/b8d8a7bf-d2b2-41af-81ec-d7b51ab9bde5)
 ![image](https://github.com/user-attachments/assets/b8ae399f-efd1-45ba-9e21-f89b4c594581)
 ## Installation
-Simply download the zip and run the SNAPSHOT1.0 file found inside of the lib folder.
-Java 8 must be predownloaded to work.
+Simply download the zip and run the jar file found inside of the dist folder.
 ![Screenshot 2025-06-18 103931](https://github.com/user-attachments/assets/8236f3f5-a76c-4784-9199-917a97262cc0)
 ## How to Use
 Simply input a CSV file in this format (CSVs for this project were made using: image
 ## Technologies
+Java Maven
-Java Maven Java + Swing Java.awt
+Java + Swing
+Java.awt